-11 Tips to Choosing a Volunteer Placement Organization
+11 Tips for Choosing a Volunteer Organization

 The number of international volunteer programs is growing, and it can be difficult to make your way through all the websites, reviews, and brochures describing the myriad of options.
 But it is worth taking the time to carefully consider the various programs available.
 Many past

 volunteers offer the following advice: “Don’t just select the first program that comes along, as I did.
 Investigate the different options.”
 The following tips will help you heed their advice and make an informed decision about which international volunteer program is right for